neelworx-cpu/VYBE/WINDOWS_SETUP.md

 ```

 This will:
-- Run preinstall/postinstall scripts
+- Run preinstall/postinstall scripts (which verify Node.js version matches `.nvmrc`)
-- Install all npm packages
+- Install all npm packages using exact versions from `package-lock.json`
 - Set up the build environment

+**Important Notes:**
+- The `package-lock.json` file ensures you get the exact same dependency versions as other developers
+- **Always commit `package-lock.json`** - it prevents version mismatches between Mac and Windows
+- If you get version errors, delete `node_modules` and `package-lock.json`, then run `npm install` again
-**Note:** This may take 5-10 minutes on first run.
+- This may take 5-10 minutes on first run

 ### 4. Download Electron
 ```powershell